-Are you planning to hire a ghostwriter?
-Or maybe you have signed the contract and are waiting to get started.
-After all, most popular ghostwriters book clients far in advance, giving them time to wrap up their current projects.
+Or maybe you just signed a contract and are waiting to get started on your book.
+This second scenario is not unusual, as most popular ghostwriters book clients months in advance, giving them time to wrap up their current projects.

-If you think about it, it doesn’t make any sense to hire a ghostwriter after you prepare the content.
-It’s a bit like mopping all the floors before a house cleaner arrives or repairing your car before taking it to the mechanic.
+If you take a moment to think about it—it doesn’t make any sense to prepare the content before you hire a ghostwriter or start working with her.
+It’s a bit like mopping all the floors before a house cleaner arrives or attempting to repair your car before taking it to the mechanic.

 - Relevant newspaper articles

 - Short bios for all the people who will appear in your book